F4R4N/movie-quote/README.md

 # movie-quote
-a api made by django rest framework serve movie and series quotes.
+a api made with django rest framework serve movie and series quotes. you can find the api [Here](https://movie-quote-api.herokuapp.com).

 ## Installation
 ### Linux